haorany2/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
+* I use pretrained incepton v3 model.
+This is a classical model used for image classification.
+* I fine tune "lr": ContinuousParameter(0.001, 0.1), "batch-size": CategoricalParameter([32, 64, 128, 256, 512]), "epochs": IntegerParameter(2,15), "momentum": ContinuousParameter(0.001, 0.9999).
+* I Use hyperband search to find the best hyperparameter.

 Remember that your README should:
 - Include a screenshot of completed training jobs